-- 2.5 Ealing Council has put in place arrangements regarding the key systems and processes that comprise its governance framework.
+- 2.6 Ealing Council has put in place arrangements regarding the key systems and processes that comprise its governance framework.
 The administration's six priorities form the basis of the Council's Corporate Plan 2014 18 and provides focus for improvement.
 The Corporate Plan specifically seeks to make Ealing:

 - Prosperous

 - Healthier

 - Safer

 - Cleaner

 - Fairer

 - Accessible

-All Cabinet and Committee reports are required to be referenced to one or more of these six priorities.
+- 2.7 All Cabinet and Committee reports are required to be referenced to one or more of these six priorities.
 The Corporate Plan and any amendments or updates to it are considered and approved by Full Council.

-Looking to the future the council has committed to an outcome led approach to strategic planning to better align resources with priorities and meet the challenges the Council faces.
-This work is being delivered through a programme called Future Ealing which was agreed by Cabinet in March 2017 and will form the basis for the strategic planning framework used to engage the administration returned after the local elections in May 2018.
+- 2.8 The council has moved to an outcome led approach to strategic planning and budget setting for 2018/19 to better align resources with priorities and meet the challenges the Council faces.
+This work is being delivered through a programme

+called Future Ealing which was agreed by Cabinet in March 2017 and will form the basis for the strategic planning framework used to engage the administration returned after the local elections in May 2018.